Opinion: Athletes deserve freedom of expression | DW | 31.05.2020

 Top-tier athletes in particular play not just sports, but a significant role in society.
 For better or worse, they have visibility — and with it comes the power to use their platform for good.
 Social media, too, can be used for good by athletes who command big followings, but tangible action in the real world is more powerful than campaigns in the virtual one.

-The context right now is the tragic and entirely senseless killing of George Floyd in the United States.
-If athletes want to protest and amplify their voice they need to be supported, especially black athletes and those of other minority groups.
+Right now, the context is the tragic and entirely senseless killing of George Floyd in the United States— and how it reflects a backdrop of systemic prejudice in the US and globally.
+If athletes want to protest and amplify their voice they must be supported in doing so — especially black athletes and those of other minority groups.
 They should not be told when and where they're allowed to voice their opinions — particularly when we consider the demographics of who wrote these rules.

 Even following the letter of the law and booking a player for removing their jersey, as Sancho was, seems absurd in the current situation.
 Regulations shouldn't be totally thrown out of the window, but now is the time for more empathy and encouragement rather than strict adherence to the rules.
 People are understandably outraged and upset at unjustified violence and systemic racism.
 This is bigger than football; for a sport that claims to be of and for the people, more understanding for the eminently just rationale behind the action would have been welcomed.